Interested in getting more involved with your community?

 The DDA works on a variety of projects, both large and small, in an effort to promulgate the development of the downtown district and support the businesses and stakeholders within the area.
 Some projects include large infrastructure projects including constructing parking downtown, as well as installing transformative streetscapes, and community place-making and business-supporting investments.

-The Oxford DDA maintains a 9 member board of directors that are responsible for the oversight of the organization and its mission, as well as 4 sub-comittees that are designed to address the individual areas of focus for the Oxford DDA.
+The Oxford DDA maintains a 9 member board of directors that are responsible for the oversight of the organization and its mission, as well as 4 sub-committees that are designed to address the individual areas of focus for the Oxford DDA.
 These sub-committees include Economic Restructuring, Promotion, Design, and Organization.
 Members of the Oxford DDA Board are expected to participate on sub-committees as well.
 DDA Board members serve 4 year terms.

 Beautification Commission (BC)